Swappnil85/Drishti-V2/DOCS/USER_STORIES.md

   - **NEW**: Breadcrumb navigation for complex nested flows
   - **NEW**: Swipe gestures for tab navigation on supported devices

-**User Story**: As a user, I experience consistent UI components throughout the app.
+**User Story**: As a user, I experience consistent UI components throughout the app. ✅ COMPLETED

 - **Enhanced Acceptance Criteria**:
   - A component library with reusable UI elements (buttons, input fields, cards, modals, charts) is created